 In Reply:

 “Perhaps Paul Byerly can give you some additional hints on what you can do to help change this door issue.
-He just wrote a blog today on this same thing (except his involved drawers).
+He wrote a blog several years back on this same thing (except his involved drawers).
 You can read it in The-generous-husband.com article, If You Loved Me You Would Close That.
-You might want to try writing him on his blog, concerning this matter to see if he responds.

 “And if he can’t help you perhaps reading another blog that I wrote a while back might minister to you in some way.
-You can find it on this web site in the blog, Praying Over Hangers.
+You can find it on the Marriage Missions web site in the blog, Praying Over Hangers.

 Dumbfounded!

 “I finally had to stop getting so irritated and use it as an opportunity to grow beyond it.
 If I didn’t, it would STILL be a problem!
-What’s ‘funny’ is that when I finally gave up the fussing, reminding, nagging, getting angry and irritated (and the list goes on), and instead I prayed over the hangers that were left out, all of a sudden my husband hardly ever leaves his hangers out anymore.
+What’s ‘funny’ is that when I finally gave up the fussing, reminding, nagging, getting angry and irritated (and the list goes on), and instead I prayed over the hangers that were left out, eventually my husband all of a sudden stopped leaving his hangers out like he did before.
 This dumbfounds me!
 Thank you Lord!

 “I can’t say that this will happen to you.
 But whatever happens, sometimes we have to let go of the smaller irritants and save our energy for the ‘biggies’ that really do matter in the fuller picture of our life.
 I hope this helps in some way.”

-And I do —for her and for you (as well as for me, because I learn from what I read and write).
-I hope that we can put these things into perspective.
+And I do hope this —for her and for you (as well as for me, because I learn from what I read and write).
+I/we hope that we can put these things into perspective.

 Biblical Reminder Concerning Irritations